mhhussain24/AsteroidProject/README.md

 ---

 ## Technology Used for the Project:
-	- Python - Sklearn, Pandas, Tensorflow
+	- Python - Sklearn, Pandas, Tensorflow, Numpy, Matplotlib, Imblearn, Keras, Collections, AutoViz, Datetime
 	- PostGres - database
 	- Tableau - visulization
 	_ *HTML/CSS - will review addition datasets, such as D3 - Celestial to display interesting visuals of asteroids.